 Step 1 – Fill in the court case information (if applicable)

-If your affidavit is going to be used in a court case, you should fill in the relevant court case details in the document.
-This includes the:
+If your affidavit is used in a court case, you should fill in the document’s relevant details.
+This includes the following:

 - Court and jurisdiction